 Made in Germany, it comes with Helko’s warranty for the original owner to be free of defects in material and workmanship – but does not cover broken handles.

-Verified purchasers on Amazon.com give the Helko log splitter top marks for its smart design, powerful cleaving action, and low-vibration handle.
+The Helko is one of the best splitting mauls and stands out for its smart design, powerful cleaving action, and low-vibration handle.

 The quality of all components is top notch, with the head being an ideal shape and size to deliver forceful strikes that split seasoned or green wood with ease.
 It has the look and feel of an axe, with the action of a maul.